Investment Property ROI Calculator

 - Real estate ROI is amplified by leverage — a 3.5% appreciation rate on a property you bought with 20% down translates to 17.5% return on your equity.

 - This calculator does not include loan paydown — your actual total return is even higher because tenants are paying off your mortgage.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

-- Use conservative appreciation estimates (2-3%) rather than recent boom rates (8-10%) for planning.
+- Use conservative appreciation estimates (2-3%) rather than recent boom rates (8-10%) for planning. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-- Selling costs (6% agent commissions, closing fees) reduce your actual ROI at exit — factor these in for accuracy.
+- Selling costs (6% agent commissions, closing fees) reduce your actual ROI at exit — factor these in for accuracy. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Annualized ROI lets you compare real estate returns to stocks, bonds, and other investments on an equal time basis.
+Document your comparisons in a spreadsheet with dates and sources, as having all options laid out side-by-side makes the final decision more objective and defensible.

 Frequently Asked Questions